tn64/School_District_Analysis/README.md

 <img src=https://github.com/tn64/School_District_Analysis/blob/main/Resources/cp_other_schools_new2.png>

-- How does replacing the ninth-grade affect math and reading scores by grade?
+- How does removing the ninth-grade affect math and reading scores by grade?

-TEXT GOES HERE
+Removing the ningh-grade matha and reading scores shows math and reading scores for Thomas High School to be much better aligned with the scores of the other schools

 ORIGINAL MATH AND READING